Mambouna/pgturbo/doc/other-libs.rst

 Adventurelib
 ------------

-`Adventurelib`_ is a library for creating making text-based games easier to write (and which doesn't do everything for you!).
+`Adventurelib`_ is a library for making text-based games easier to write (and which doesn't do everything for you!).

 Writing text-based games requires a very different set of skills to writing graphical games.
 Adventurelib is pitched at a slightly more advanced level of Python programmer than Pygame Turbo.

 Adventurelib cannot currently be combined with Pygame Turbo.

 .. _Adventurelib: https://adventurelib.readthedocs.io/